Delhi HC issue notice to company in trademark infringement suit filed by Amul | Law-Order

 - India

-The Delhi High Court on Saturday granted an ex-parte ad-interim injunction to Gujarat Cooperative Milk Marketing Federation Ltd, popularly known as 'Amul' which had filed a trademark infringement suit against a company which it alleged was using a misleading mark for selling its kitchenware and utensils.
-The court also issued a notice to the tea company Maruti Metals on the trademark infringement suit and restrained it from in any manner dealing with the trademarks of Amul or any other mark which is identical or deceptively similar to GCMMF's well known 'AMUL' Trademarks.
+The Delhi High Court has granted an ex-parte ad-interim injunction to Gujarat Cooperative Milk Marketing Federation Ltd, popularly known as 'Amul' which had filed a trademark infringement suit against a company which it alleged was using a misleading mark for selling its kitchenware and utensils.
+The court on August 13 also issued a notice to the tea company Maruti Metals on the trademark infringement suit and restrained it from in any manner dealing with the trademarks of Amul or any other mark which is identical or deceptively similar to GCMMF's well known 'AMUL' Trademarks.

 Justice C Hari Shankar said: "These assertions, which are also borne out by the record as it exists before me, make out a prima facie case in favour of the plaintiff (GCMMF).
 As the impugned mark is not registered and is being illegally shown as a registered mark, a clear case for grant of ad-interim relief, in my view, exists.
 Such misrepresentation also amounts to a fraud on the consuming public, additionally justifying interlocutory interdiction as sought."
 The court has also issued notice to defendant Maruti Metals and listed the matter for further hearing on September 9, 2021.